fgpayano/SimpleVue.jsApplication/README.md

-# A simple Vue.js Application
+# A Simple Vue.js Application
 A simple Vue.js application